nguyenhy/nguyenhy.github.io/src/_blog/2022-3-5-introduction-to-css.md

 ---

 #### What is CSS for?
-CSS is a language for specifying how documents are presented to endpoint users, it allow us to create good-looking, less-boring, readable web pages.
-We can define rules specifying groups of style that should be applied to particular elements or groups of elements on documents.
+CSS is a language for specifying how documents are presented to endpoint users, it allows us to create good-looking, less-boring, readable web pages.
+We can define rules specifying groups of styles that should be applied to particular elements or groups of elements on documents.
 #### starting with some HTML
 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="xxPBKNW" data-editable="true" data-user="nguyenhy" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/nguyenhy/pen/xxPBKNW">